on4r4p/Copernicus/README.md

 12. Search german's city specified by user for family name ,adresses,phone numbers.
  Search all cities in Germany for family name ,adresses,phone numbers.

-13. Search social relations with Lullar if email is provided
+13. Search social relations with Lullar() if email is provided (Ask Instagram,Twitter,Youtube,WeChat,GooglePlus,Linkedin,Myspace,Flickr,Foursquare,PhotoBucket,Picturetrail,Wayn,Dek-d,Pinterest,Badoo,Blogger,Tumblr)

 14. Generate all possible combinations of mails adresses then check if they exist .
-If they exist , will ask lullar searchengine.
+If they exist , will ask Lullar() .

 15. Search in Skype Directory (can use results to guess emails)